thesoul214/typescript-cheatsheet/README.md

 ### React Children

 Declaring the children prop types might be a bit confusing as well.
 The children could be a JSX element, a string, numbers, etc. Fortunately and just like with references, the **React default export object** includes the children prop type declaration.
-It's called **`ReactNode`**.
+It"s called **`ReactNode`**.
 The `ReactNode` is [a type alias](#alias), defined as:

 ```ts
 type React.ReactNode = string | number | boolean | {} | React.ReactElement<any, string | ((props: any) => React.ReactElement<any, string | ... | (new (props: any) => React.Component<any, any, any>)> | null) | (new (props: any) => React.Component<...>)> | React.ReactNodeArray | React.ReactPortal | null | undefined